MyreMylar/pygame_gui/docs/source/freezing.rst

 First things first you will need to have the PyInstaller package from PyPI:

 .. code-block:: shell
-   :linenos:

    pip install pyinstaller

 Once that is installed you need to create a .spec file for your project that will handle gathering up all the data files you are using and any other options you might wish to use.
-There are a lot of options for spec files and you can read more about them in the `pyinstaller documentation<https://pyinstaller.readthedocs.io/en/stable/spec-files.html>`_.
+There are a lot of options for spec files and you can read more about them in the `pyinstaller documentation <https://pyinstaller.readthedocs.io/en/stable/spec-files.html>`_.

 Here is one I cooked up for the pyinstaller_example script in the `pygame_gui_examples repository <https://github.com/MyreMylar/pygame_gui_examples>`_:

 .. code-block:: python
    :linenos:

    # -*- mode: python -*-

    block_cipher = None